Project 1 for CS 371R: Information Retrieval and Web Search

 As discussed in class, a basic system for vector-space retrieval (VSR) is available in /u/mooney/ir-code/ir/vsr/.
 See the Javadoc for this system.
 Use the main method for InvertedIndex to index a set of documents and then process queries.

-You can use the web pages in /u/mooney/ir-code/corpora/yahoo-science/ as a set of test documents.
-This corpus contains 900 pages, 300 random samples each from the Yahoo indices for biology, physics, and chemistry.
+You can use the web pages in /u/mooney/ir-code/corpora/curlie-science/ and /u/mooney/ir-code/corpora/cs-faculty/ as the sets of test documents.
+The Curlie Science dataset contains 900 pages, 300 random samples each from the Curlie indices for biology, physics, and chemistry.
+The UTCS dataset contains 1000 pages from the UT CS website.

-See the sample trace of using the system.
+See the sample trace of using the system on the Curlie Science dataset and on the UTCS dataset.

 Problem